 Edward J.M.
-Little is chair of our White Collar group and co-chair of our Securities Litigation group.
+Little is co-chair of our White Collar and Regulatory Defense group and our Securities Litigation group.

 Edward is an experienced senior trial lawyer who focuses on white-collar defense, internal investigations and complex civil litigation.
 He has represented major companies, banks, brokerage firms, senior executives, lawyers, accountants and doctors in investigations and court cases involving allegations of false financial reporting, fraud, excessive executive compensation, Foreign Corrupt Practices Act (FCPA) violations, pharmaceutical industry violations (off-label promotion, bribery, etc.), market squeezes, tax evasion and the like.